jaketon121/hacking-life/README.md

 ### Never know whether the bathroom is being used or not
 Construct a basic circuit with a LED and design it to light up when the door is locked

+### Your boos stalks you on GitHub
+Pay for GitHub and make your repos private